-- the number of business formations and the rate of failure of small businesses; - the level of demand for our services; - our ability to attract new customers and retain existing customers, including the rate of renewal of subscriptions by, and extent of sales of additional subscriptions to, existing customers; - the size, timing and terms of our subscription agreements with existing and new customers; - changes to our product offerings, including pricing changes and the offering of free or even lower cost products, and our testing of new product line-ups; - the mix of subscriptions and services sold during a period; - the introduction of new products and product enhancements by existing competitors or new entrants into our markets, and changes in pricing for solutions offered by us or our competitors; - seasonal variations, including those related to orders placed, sales and marketing and other activities or other seasonal fluctuations in our results of operations that are out of our control; - changes in stock-based compensation; - the application of new or changing financial accounting standards or practices; - our ability to increase, retain and incentivize the strategic partners that market and sell our platform; - our ability to control costs, including our operating expenses; - changes in governmental or other regulations affecting our business; - changes to government agency staffing and other practices and the functionality of their websites, which may cause delay or disruptions in our business, including the processing of business formations or Employer Identification Numbers, or EINs; - adverse global macroeconomic and market conditions, including economic conditions specifically affecting industries in which our customers operate; and - general geopolitical events and conditions, both domestically and internationally, such as the war in Ukraine and the Israel-Hamas conflict.
+- our ability to successfully implement our updated strategic execution priorities; - the ongoing integration of the operations of Formation Nation, which we acquired in February 2025; - the number of business formations and the rate of failure of small businesses; - the level of demand for our services; - our ability to attract new customers and retain existing customers, including the rate of renewal of subscriptions by, and extent of sales of additional subscriptions to, existing customers; - the size, timing and terms of our subscription agreements with existing and new customers; - changes to our product offerings, including any new or discontinued products, pricing changes, the bundling of certain product offerings and our testing of new product line-ups; - the mix of subscriptions and transactional products sold during a period; - the introduction of new products and product enhancements by existing competitors or new entrants into our markets, and changes in pricing for solutions offered by us or our competitors; - seasonal variations, including those related to orders placed, sales and marketing and other activities or other seasonal fluctuations in our results of operations that are out of our control; - changes in stock-based compensation; - the application of new or changing financial accounting standards or practices; - our ability to increase, retain and incentivize the strategic partners that market and sell our platform; - our ability to control costs, including our operating expenses; - changes in governmental or other regulations affecting our business; - changes to government agency staffing and other practices and the functionality of their websites, which may cause delay or disruptions in our business, including the processing of business formations or Employer Identification Numbers, or EINs; - adverse global macroeconomic and market conditions or uncertainty with respect thereto, including economic conditions specifically affecting industries in which our customers operate; and - general geopolitical events and conditions, both domestically and internationally.

-Fluctuations in our quarterly operating results and the price of our common stock may be particularly pronounced in the current global macroeconomic environment, including due to uncertainty caused by recessionary fears, inflation and rising interest rates and their respective impacts on consumer spending patterns, the success of existing small businesses and the formation of new small businesses.
+Fluctuations in our quarterly operating results and the price of our common stock may be particularly pronounced in the current global macroeconomic environment, including due to uncertainty caused by recessionary fears, elevated inflation and interest rates and their respective impacts on consumer spending patterns, the success of existing small businesses and the formation of new small businesses.
 In addition, fluctuations in our quarterly operating results may cause those results to fall below our financial guidance or other projections, or the expectations of analysts or investors, which could cause the price of our common stock to decline.
 Fluctuations in our results could also cause a number of other problems.
 For example, analysts or investors may change their models for valuing our common stock, we could experience short-term liquidity issues, our ability to retain or attract key personnel may diminish, and other unanticipated issues may arise.